influxdata/docs-v2/README.md

     Hugo provides a local development server that generates the HTML pages, builds the static assets, and serves them at `localhost:1313`.

-    From the same project directory, `docs-v2`, use NodeJS' `npx` command to start the Hugo server:
+    In the `docs-v2` directory, start the Hugo server:

       ```
       $ cd docs-v2/